ModelCompare

 User benefits

 Everybody involved in computer-aided engineering (CAE) has to deal with numerous designs that vary in geometry, material, and boundary conditions.
-ModelCompare is a quick-look tool capable of determining the differences between two FE models, which are discretized similarly.
-With ModelCompare, you can quickly compare two FE models within the visualization tool used without going through the burden of manually determining the differences.
+ModelCompare is a quick-look tool capable of determining the differences between two FE models that are discretized similarly.
+With ModelCompare, you can quickly compare two FE models within the used visualization tool without going through the burden of manually determining the differences.
 A report can be generated to document the changes.

 Our contribution